bgtti/polln/README.md

 - [About and license](#about-and-license)
 - [Distinctiveness and complexity](#distinctiveness-and-complexity)
 <br>

 # Introduction
  PollN is an interactive presentation software for real-time audience engagement and feedback.
  Users can use PollN for live polling, quizzes, and surveys.
+The installation bellow is to be used with the main branch code.

 ## Installation